 When you speak with us, we will identify possible defenses for your case based on the facts and circumstances surrounding the incident.
 Some possible defenses can include:

-We understand that these allegations can be extremely scary and confusing.
-It is important to have an experienced lawyer by your side from the beginning of the process.
+At the Hester Law Group we understand that these allegations can be extremely scary and confusing.
+It is important to have an experienced team of lawyers by your side from the beginning of the process.

 Contact our office as soon as possible for guidance.